docopt/DocOpt.jl/README.md

 `doc` argument is mandatory, `argv` argument is automatically set to command-line arguments, and `help`, `version`, `options_first` and `exit_on_error` are keyword arguments.

-**Returns**
+**Return**

-* parsed arguemnts : An associative collection, where keys are names of command-line elements such as e.g. "--verbose" and "<path>", and values are the parsed values of those elements. (type: `Dict{AbstractString, Any}`)
+* parsed arguemnts : An associative collection, where keys are names of command-line elements such as e.g. "--verbose" and "<path>", and values are the parsed values of those elements. (type: `Dict{String,Any}`)

 See <http://docopt.org/> for more details about the grammar of the usage pattern.